-The said hyper-newness is in fact a staple of any Pelevin novel, and this is something I really like about his works, although, of course, you have to be aware of all the relevant recent events to get that particular aspect of his books.
+The said hyper-newness is, in fact, a staple of any Pelevin novel, and this is something I really like about his works, although, of course, you have to be aware of all the relevant recent events to get that particular aspect of his books.
 To achieve this effect, Pelevin apparently adds some hot information to the manuscript when the new novel is already finished.
 What it boils down to is that you read in his books about some event that you have just recently seen discussed on television or in newspapers.
 You think to yourself: “It happened, like, several months ago, and it is already in a Pelevin book!
 How come?!”
 Those with insider knowledge will understand what I’m talking about.
 Pelevin is really good at provoking such a reaction from his reader.
 Of course, those reading the translations will never experience anything of the kind because of the time elapsed since the publication of the original.
-In case of this novel, the riots in Kiev, the subsequent overthrow of President Yanukovych and the annexation of Crimea by Russia have for the narrator the same topicality as for the readers of the book.
+In the case of this novel, the riots in Kiev, the subsequent overthrow of President Yanukovych and the annexation of Crimea by Russia have for the narrator the same topicality as for the readers of the book.

 The cosmological premise of the novel is underpinned by the scenario of the insanely popular video game Angry Birds.
-The Birds in the fictional universe of Pelevin are the archenemies of the Kyklops, believing him to be an evil God, and doing their best to destroy him through other unsuspecting people.
+The Birds in the fictional universe of Pelevin are the archenemies of the Kyklops, believing him to be an evil god, and doing their best to destroy him through other unsuspecting people.
 However, they cannot harm the narrator directly as they live in a different dimension.
 The assassination attempts of the Birds are surreally depicted in a subverted Angry Birds fashion because it is the Birds which catapult different human beings at the green pig that stands for the hateful creator who is in reality none other than our narrator Kyklops.
 It might look pretty madcap to a newcomer to Pelevin’s oeuvre, but, again, those acquainted with his previous works will immediately spot a resemblance with the story Prince of Central Planning in which Pelevin drew heavily on the computer game Prince of Persia.
-Despite its silliness, I quite liked this use and abuse of the popular smartphone game because in a way, it does reflect some of the current zeitgeist and definitely can be used as material for an alternative cosmological view.
+Despite its silliness, I quite liked this use and abuse of the popular smartphone game because, in a way, it does reflect some of the current zeitgeist and definitely can be used as material for an alternative cosmological view.

 The following passage describes the flight of one of the human projectiles launched by the Birds by means of a huge catapult: